 The International Genome Sample Resource (IGSR)

-This site contains the largest catalogue of human genetic variants identified by the 1000 Genomes Project research initiative between 2008 & 2015.
-The aim of the research was to identify most genetic variants with frequencies of at least 1 % in the populations studied.
+This site contains the largest catalogue of human genetic variants identified by the 1000 Genomes Project research initiative between 2008 and 2015.
+The aim of the research was to identify most genetic variants with frequencies of at least 1 per cent in the populations studied.

 The 100,000 Genomes Project